 (a) state a name for the political party; and

-(b) if the political party wishes to use an abbreviation of its name on ballot papers for elections — set out the abbreviation; and
+(b) if the political party wishes to use an abbreviation or acronym of its name on ballot papers for elections — set out the abbreviation or acronym; and

 (c) set out the name and address of the secretary of the political party; and

-(d) set out the names and addresses of at least 500 members of the party who are electors; and
+(d) set out the names and addresses of at least 500 members of the party who are electors and on whom the party relies for the purpose of qualifying as an eligible political party; and

+(da) be accompanied by declarations as to membership of the party, in an approved form, completed and signed by the members on whom the party relies for the purpose of qualifying as an eligible political party; and

 (e) be accompanied by a copy of the party’s constitution; and

-(f) set out any other prescribed information and be accompanied by a copy of any other prescribed document.
+(f) set out any other prescribed information and be accompanied by a copy of any other prescribed document; and

+(g) be accompanied by a fee of $2 000 or any greater amount that is prescribed.

 (5) Applications for registration of political parties are to be determined in the order in which they are received by the Electoral Commissioner.

 [Section 62E inserted: No. 36 of 2000 s.
 63; amended: No. 35 of 2012 s.
-7.]
+7; No. 20 of 2021 s.
+35.]

 62F.
 Variation of application, Electoral Commissioner may advise etc.